OSCNWeb/oscn-news/_posts/2021-01-19-first-black-justice-on-oklahoma-supreme-court-to-retire.md

 Gov. Kevin Stitt will appoint his successor from names forwarded by the Judicial Nominating Commission.

-Colbert graduated from Sapulpa High School and earned a bachelor’s from Kentucky State University in 1973.
+Colbert graduated from Sapulpa High School and earned a bachelor's from Kentucky State University in 1973.
 He was an All-American track and field competitor in college.

 He served in the U.S. Army and received an honorable discharge in 1975.